 The Library holds a unique collection of images like cartoons, designs, engravings, posters, maps and photographs.
 Together these images form a visual supplement to the book collection.
 They show important historical scenes, maps, objects or persons and refer to themes and subjects, that reflect the Collection Profile of the Library.
 A particularly fine example is given by the posters from both the First and the Second World War.
 They depict themes such as War, Peace and Anti-war movements, and give vivid impressions of the horrors of war, calling for support for the war effort and the fight against fascism.

-Also also covered in this collection: Bolshevism, colonialism, communism, disarmament, drugs, environment, European co-operation, the First Hague Peace Conference of 1899, Hugo Grotius, human rights, humanitarian assistance, Interbellum, labour, the Marshall Plan, National-Socialism, occupation, peace and security, peace conferences, the Peace Palace, propaganda, reconstruction, remembrance, slavery, treaties, the United Nations, Winston Churchill, Woodrow Wilson, women.
+Also covered in this collection: Bolshevism, colonialism, communism, disarmament, drugs, environment, European co-operation, the First Hague Peace Conference of 1899, Hugo Grotius, human rights, humanitarian assistance, Interbellum, labour, the Marshall Plan, National-Socialism, occupation, peace and security, peace conferences, the Peace Palace, propaganda, reconstruction, remembrance, slavery, treaties, the United Nations, Winston Churchill, Woodrow Wilson, women.

 Help us describe our collection